AckerlyXu/heima/articles/active-directory/active-directory-create-users-external.md

 3. Select the **Users** tab, and then, in the command bar, select **Add User**.
 4. On the **Tell us about this user** page, under **Type of user**, select either:

     - **User in another Azure AD directory** - adds a user account to your directory that's sourced from another Azure AD directory.
 You can select a user in another directory only if you're also a member of that directory.

 5. On the user **Profile** page, provide a first and last name, a user-friendly name, and a user role from the **Roles** list.
-For more information about user and administrator roles, see [Assigning administrator roles in Azure AD](/documentation/articles/active-directory-assign-admin-roles/).
+For more information about user and administrator roles, see [Assigning administrator roles in Azure AD](./active-directory-assign-admin-roles.md).
 Specify whether to **Enable Multi-Factor Authentication** for the user.

 6. On the **Get temporary password** page, select **Create**.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > If your organization uses more than one domain, you should know about the following issues when you add a user account:
 >
 > * TO add user accounts with the same user principal name (UPN) across domains, **first** add, for example, geoffgrisso@contoso.partner.onmschina.cn, **followed by** geoffgrisso@contoso.com.